luisds95/genreit/README.md

 Now, we have everything we need to make Genre It! work, just call:

-`./genreit -title "The Lion King" -description "After the murder of his father, a young lion prince flees his kingdom only to learn the true meaning of responsibility and bravery."`
+`python genreit -title "The Lion King" -description "After the murder of his father, a young lion prince flees his kingdom only to learn the true meaning of responsibility and bravery."`

 Output: `('Drama',)`